thephpleague/csv/docs/9.0/writer/index.md

 public Writer::addValidator(callable $callable, string $validatorName): Writer
 ```

-Sometimes you may want to format and/or validate your records prior to their insertion into your CSV document. the `Writer` class provides a formatter and a validator mechanism to ease these operations.
+Sometimes you may want to format and/or validate your records prior to their insertion into your CSV document.
+The `Writer` class provides a formatter and a validator mechanism to ease these operations.

 ### Writer::addFormatter

 #### Record Formatter

-A formatter is a `callable` which accepts an single CSV record as an `array` on input and returns an array representing the formatted CSV record according to its inner rules.
+A formatter is a `callable` which accepts a single CSV record as an `array` on input and returns an array representing the formatted CSV record according to its inner rules.

 ```php
 function(array $record): array